 Besides being certified as a Family Law Specialist by the State Bar, I am one of a handful of North Carolina family law attorneys who has the distinction of being a Certified Divorce Financial Analyst® (CDFA).
 This distinction, and my decision to restrict my family law practice to Collaborative Divorce, makes me uniquely qualified to guide clients through complex financial dynamics during the divorce process.

+I currently practice at Springfield Collaborative Divorce in Raleigh.
 My initial consultation is a candid, confidential meeting where I want to understand the unique circumstances of your situation.
-Before our meeting ends, I will have outlined all of the legal options available to you and helped you evaluate which option would fit best for
+Before our meeting ends, I will have outlined all of the legal options available to you and helped you evaluate which option would fit best for your family’s situation.